wentelteefje/gear-task/gear.md

 Additionally, a `deadline_slippage` parameter is introduced, which acts as a "relaxed" version of the `NORMAL_DISPATCH_RATIO` runtime constant.
 By default, Substrate allocates $1/3$ of the slot duration for block finalization.
 Since this time is rarely fully utilized, it is possible to exceed the hard deadline to some degree.
 For example, a `deadline_slippage` of $10\\%$ would allow applying extrinsics for $35\\%$ of the block proposal duration.
 This way, `Gear::run` can still execute for $75\\%$ of the original proposal duration while exceeding the hard deadline by at most $10\\%$.
 # 4. Conclusion
-In summary, the custom block authoring in Gear Protocol utilizing the `Gear::run` pseudo-inherent provides substantial enhancements to Substrate, facilitating efficient asynchronous messaging and delayed contract execution.
-These advancements open up new possibilities for dApp development, which users can explore on [Vara Network](https://vara.network/).
+In summary, the custom block authoring in Gear Protocol utilizing the `Gear::run` pseudo-inherent provides substantial enhancements to Substrate, with efficient asynchronous messaging and delayed contract execution being just two examples.
+These advancements open up new and exciting possibilities for dApp development, which users can explore on [Vara Network](https://vara.network/).